Skip to content

 Dollar vs percentage return?

 Both matter.
 Dollar amount: actual wealth created.
 Percentage: efficiency of capital.
 100 profit on 100 = 100% return but 100 units.
 100k profit on 1M = 10% return but 100k units.
-Compare both.
-Building wealth requires reasonable returns on properly-sized capital.
+The two figures answer different questions.
+The absolute gain depends on the size of the capital and the rate of return together.

 What about taxes?